 2. Entry Requirements for the UK

-- You must have a current passport that will remain valid for the entire length of your stay
+- Your current passport must remain valid for the entire length of your stay

-- Once you arrive in the UK, you’ll show your passport at airport border control
+- Once you arrive in the UK, show your passport at airport border control

 - Travelers from the US may use the automatic ePassport gates (with a few exceptions)